BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models: Methodology

 \subsection{Conditional Latent Diffusion Models}

-LDM-based approaches, such as Stable Diffusion \cite{rombach2022high}, typically operate through a two-stage generative process.
+LDM-based approaches \cite{blattmann2023align,li2024controlnet++,fang2025lpuwf}, typically operate through a two-stage generative process.
 First, they map data to a low-dimensional latent space, and then sample from this space to generate the final output.
-Unlike traditional diffusion models like Denoising Diffusion Probabilistic Models (DDPMs) \cite{ho2020denoising}, LDMs significantly reduce computational demands for generating high-resolution images by encoding data in a compressed latent space.
+Unlike traditional diffusion models \cite{ho2020denoising}, LDMs significantly reduce computational demands for high-resolution image synthesis by encoding data in a compressed latent space.
 Specifically, for an image \(x \in \mathbb{R}^{C \times H \times W}\), the encoder \(E\) transforms \(x\) into a latent variable \(z = E(x)\).
-In these models, a forward process, denoted as \(q_\theta(z_t|z_0)\), is defined using a Markovian chain that gradually adds Gaussian noise to the input data \(z_0\):
+In the context of conditional LDMs, a forward process, denoted as \(q_\theta(z_t|z_0)\), is defined as a process gradually adding Gaussian noise to the input data \(z_0\):